-PeaceHealth is seeking a RN Perioperative Charge Nurse - Operating Room for a Full Time, 1.00 FTE, Day position.
-The Charge Nurse is a frontline leader who works under the direction of the Manager/Director.
-The Charge Nurse assists the Manager/Director in coordinating unit activities which assure safe and clinically effective patient care.
-The Charge Nurse supports and directs staff members in providing compassionate care and services to patients and families from diverse ethnic and social groups.
+PeaceHealth is seeking a RN Perioperative Charge Nurse - Operating Room (Ortho Team) for a Full Time, 1.00 FTE, Day position.
+Working under the direction of the Nurse Manager, the Charge Nurse is a frontline leader and will be sharing duties with another Charge Nurse.
+You will be assisting the Nurse Manager in coordinating unit activities which assure safe and clinically effective patient care.
+Additionally, the Charge Nurse supports and directs staff members in providing compassionate care and services to patients and families from diverse ethnic and social groups.
 Independent decision-making is expected in the execution of routine duties.

 **Hiring Bonus for eligible candidates!**